Winter skin know-how: Why do psoriasis and eczema flare up in winter?

-"Psoriasis and eczema are inflammatory skin diseases," says , Vice President, Immunodermatology, Janssen Research & Development, part of the Janssen Pharmaceutical Companies of Johnson & Johnson.
+“Psoriasis and eczema are inflammatory skin diseases,” says Lloyd S. Miller, M.D., Ph.D., Vice President, Immunodermatology, Janssen Research & Development, part of the Janssen Pharmaceutical Companies of Johnson & Johnson.
 In the case of psoriasis, a hyperactive immune response causes new skin cells to proliferate more quickly than old ones can be shed.
 The result is that cells pile up on top of each other, causing red patches with silvery scales.

 Eczema, also known as atopic dermatitis, is considered an allergic disease, meaning the body overreacts to an external trigger, such as dust mites or perfumes in cosmetics and soaps.
 “Patients develop itchy, red skin, often in areas where skin touches skin, such as in the bends of the arms or knees,” Dr. Miller says.
 It’s prevalent in kids, especially those who also have, or will later develop, food allergies, seasonal allergies or allergic asthma.

-As winter officially sets in, we asked Dr. Miller to share more about the causes, triggers and symptoms of psoriasis and eczema—and offer advice about how to help keep both in check.
+We asked Dr. Miller to share more about the causes, triggers and symptoms of psoriasis and eczema—and offer advice about how to help keep both in check as winter kicks into high gear.

 Many people confuse psoriasis and eczema.
 How can you tell the difference?